AddyBenny/SQL/README.md

-# SQL

-#My schema.sql and query.sql are in my EmployeeSQL file
+#My schema.sql and query.sql are in the EmployeeSQL file